12 Ideas For Year-End Planning With Stock Compensation (Part 1)

 Need For Multi-Year Planning Continues

 With tax reform, tax planning is more important than ever.
 Whenever you are considering exercising stock options or selling stock at year-end, you want to know your tax bracket.
-Even with the lower tax rates that took effect in 2018, you still want to consider the income thresholds in 2019 and in 2020 that would trigger a higher tax rate (see the tax tables above and in a related article).
+Even with the lower tax rates that took effect in 2018, you still want to consider the income thresholds in 2020 that would trigger a higher tax rate (see the tax tables above and in a related article).
 In general, you want to do the following:

 - Keep your yearly income under the thresholds for higher tax rates.